 Old Fashioned Pineapple Muffins Recipe:

 These homemade muffins reflect the era they were made in.
 I adapted this recipe to replace the milk with fresh Greek yogurt.
-Shortening is an awful fat.
-So I replaced it with coconut oil.
+The shortening is replaced with coconut oil in this recipe.

-The result?
-This version is moister, more tender and flavorful.
+This version is more moist, tender and flavorful.
 Perfect with butter and jam for breakfast or dinner.
-Enjoy!

 TIPS: